Exfoliation - First Step in Skincare

 It can be tricky to figure out what exfoliators to use and how to use them since not a lot of people know much about chemical exfoliation.
 Chemical exfoliators come in different forms.

 - Alpha Hydroxy Acids - AHAs are commonly present in skincare products and are water-soluble acids, which is why they act as humectants (materials that attract water to the surface of your skin).
 With their exfoliating properties, AHAs can reduce hyperpigmentation, add radiance to your skin, prevent fine lines and wrinkles, and give you an even skin tone.
 Some examples of AHAs include lactic acid (present in dairy products), citric acid (present in citrus fruits like lemon, orange, and grapefruit), and glycolic acid (present in sugarcane).
+They make good face scrubs and body scrubs too.

 - Beta Hydroxy Acids - BHAs are oil-soluble acids, meaning just like AHAs attract water, BHAs attract oil.
 This makes them an effective treatment for oily and acne-prone skin.
 Applying them and then rinsing them off results in oil-free and clear skin.
 They are also effective in reducing inflammation.
 Salicylic acid is the most common type of BHA.